Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Existing Methods for STOI Prediction

-\cite{zezario2020stoi} introduced a network called STOI-Net that used the STFT spectrum as the input features for the model.
-The model was built with convolution layers, Bidirectional LSTM and attention layers.
-The model showed good performance using correlation with actual STOI scores while performing nonintrusive prediction on noisy WSJ dataset.
-The work in \cite{10447597} used features from the whisper ASR model's decoder layers for its application in the prediction of intelligibility in hearing aids.
-In \cite{DRGAS2024103068} Generalized Enhanced STOI (GESTOI) was predicted using an LFB that learns to process temporal envelopes.
+Drgas et al. \cite{DRGAS2024103068} used Generalized Enhanced STOI containing an LFB that learns to process temporal envelopes.
 The Temporal Attention Block then weighs the contribution of the input speech in different time segments.
+The work in \cite{10447597} used features from the whisper ASR model's decoder layers for the prediction of intelligibility in hearing aids.
 The work in \cite{10870355} predicted the intelligibility of speech due to hearing loss and hearing aids.
-A pretrained WavLM \cite{wavLM_paper} model was used to extract acoustic features for each audio segment that were averaged across the time dimension to produce a representative speech feature vector.
-In \cite{tamm22_interspeech} the acoustic features of a pre-trained Wav2Vec-based XLS-R model were used as input to a machine learning network to predict MOS score.
-The network consisted of Bi-LSTM, attention, pooling and linear layers.
-A comparison showed that the acoustic features of the XLS-R model using Bi-LSTM and Attention layers gave the best performance and also performed better than two baseline models considered. \cite{9746395} experimented with many fairseq models by fine-tuning and zero-shot training and found that the small and large variants of the Wav2vec2 model gave the best and most consistent results.
+A pre-trained WavLM model\cite{wavLM_paper} was used to extract acoustic features for each audio segment.
+These were then averaged across the time dimension to produce a representative speech feature vector.
+Tamm et al. \cite{tamm22_interspeech} used acoustic features of a pre-trained wav2vec-based XLS-R model as input to a machine learning network to predict the MOS score.
+The network consisted of BiLSTM, attention, pooling and linear layers.
+A comparison in \cite{tamm22_interspeech} showed that the acoustic features of the XLS-R model using BiLSTM and Attention layers gave the best performance and also performed better than the two baseline models considered.
+Cooper et al. \cite{9746395} experimented with several fairseq models by fine-tuning and zero-shot training and found that the small and large variants of the wav2vec 2.0 model \cite{baevski2020wav2vec} gave the best and most consistent results.